JavieraAlmendrasVilla/Portfolio/content/_index.md

           parallax: false
   - block: markdown
     content:
-      title: '📚 My Research'
+      title: '📚 My Projects'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        I am a recent graduate from the Technical University of Munich (TUM) with a Master's degree in Management and Technology.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        I am passionate about data analysis and machine learning, and I have worked on various projects in these fields.

-        Please reach out to collaborate 😃
+        Below are some of my recent projects that showcase my skills and expertise.
     design:
       columns: '1'
   - block: collection